natrontech/gcp-mysql-backup/README.md

 ## Contributing

-Contributions to this project are welcome!
-Please fork the repository and submit a pull request with your changes or improvements.
+We welcome contributions!
+Please fork the repository and submit pull requests with your changes or improvements.

 ## License